Interoception in Autism and Anorexia

 Anosognosia

 People with anorexia have trouble sensing and responding to hunger signals, both of which are regulated by our interoceptive awareness through the insula.
 This weakness in interoceptive skills may help explain why so many people with anorexia fail to perceive the severity of their illness.
 Known as anosognosia or feeling like you're not sick enough, is seen in several mental illnesses including anorexia, schizophrenia, bipolar disorder, and some stroke patients.
-The interoceptive deficits simply cause someone with anorexia to be less or even unaware of the physical signs of the illness.
+The interoceptive deficits cause someone with anorexia to be less aware, or even unaware, of the physical signs of the illness.

 Perhaps the most prominent relationship between interoception (or rather, lack thereof) and anorexia lies in the realm of body dysmorphia.
-Neuroscientist Manos Tsakiris of the University of London defines body image as "a conscious representation of what we look like", or how we picture ourselves in our heads.
+Neuroscientist Manos Tsakiris of the University of London defines body image as "a conscious representation of what we look like," or how we picture ourselves in our heads.
 Most of the time, this picture is quite accurate.
 In those with eating disorders, I think anyone reading this knows that is (most often) not the case.
 According to a 2020 study at Anglia Ruskin University, researchers surveyed over 1,600 participants, 30% of which had disordered eating.
 76% of those who indicated an eating disorder or a history thereof, had co-morbid body dysmorphic disorder(s).
 So why is it that those with the genetics for anorexia also seem to have a deluded self-image?

 From the outside, it doesn't seem like having trouble sensing whether you're hungry or whether or not you have to go to the bathroom could cause body dysmorphia.
 However, looking at your body in the mirror is only one aspect of how body image is formed.
-Tsakiris concludes "someone with high interoception will place more weight on proprioception and inner feelings, while someone with low interoception might place more weight on visual cues".
+Tsakiris concludes that "someone with high interoception will place more weight on proprioception and inner feelings, while someone with low interoception might place more weight on visual cues."
 This indicates that those with low interoceptive awareness are more dependent on external cues.

 Tsakiris tested this hypothesis using the Rubber Hand Illusion.
-Although this may sound like a magic trick you'd see at a carnaval, this experiment allows neuroscientists to observe the connection between body and mind.
+Although this may sound like a magic trick you'd see at a carnival, this experiment allows neuroscientists to observe the connection between body and mind.

 The Rubber Hand Illusion

 In 1988, psychologists Botvinick and Jonathan Cohen asked ten healthy subjects to place both hands on the table in front of them.
 They then placed a screen on the inside of the left arm, parallel to the arm, to hide the person's left hand from view.
 Immediately to the right of the screen, Botvinick and Cohen placed a realistic, life-sized rubber hand.
 Then, they began simultaneously stroking the subject's left hand and the rubber hand with a small paintbrush.
-After a minute or two of brushing, something unusual happened; the subjects began to feel as if the rubber hand was their own.
+After a minute or two of brushing, something unusual happened: the subjects began to feel as if the rubber hand was their own.
 Their body image had spontaneously morphed to exclude their real left hand and replaced it with a lifeless rubber hand instead.

 To measure the relationship between interoception, body image, and the Rubber Hand Illusion, Tsakiris and colleagues asked a group of 46 neurologically healthy undergraduate women to complete a heartbeat test.
 Based on the results of this test, the women were split into high and low interoception groups, in which their mean estimated heart rate was 81 percent and 49 percent accurate.
 The women were then given questionnaires to assess body image and participated in the Rubber Hand Illusion.
 Women in the high-intensity group were less likely to report feeling that the rubber hand had become part of their body.